cdpxe/NELphase/documentation/README.md

 ```
 If you update `ruleset`, make sure that you keep `{NULL, NULL, NULL}` at the end.

+# Scientific Work Using NELTool

+NELTool was currently used to perform experiments for the following scientific projects:

+- Testing how a new type of active warden, a so-called *dynamic warden*, performs in terms of combating NEL-capable covert channels.
+The publication appeared in the top-journal *Future Generation Computer Systems* (impact factor 4,6x), cf. (Mazurczyk et al., 2019).

+If you used NELTool for your experiments, let me know and I am happy to link your research here.

 # Bug Reports, Patches and Extensions

 Please send bug reports/patches and extensions (also in the form of patches) to the author (`wendzel (at) hs-worms (dot) de`) so that these improvements can be provided to all users.